IgniteUI/igniteui-docfx/en/components/charts/types/radial-chart.md

 # Angular Radial Chart

-Angular Radial Chart takes data and render it as collection of data points wrapped around a circle (rather than stretching along a horizontal line).
+The Ignite UI for Angular Radial Chart takes data and render it as collection of data points wrapped around a circle (rather than stretching along a horizontal line).
 Radial Chart is also mapping a list of categories from the minimum to the maximum of the extent of the chart, and support the category grouping mechanisms.

 ## Angular Radial Area Chart